dzlab/dzlab.github.io/_posts/2020-09-08-tfx-pipelines.md

 ### Transform
 Transform takes data generated by the ExampleGen component and the schema generated by the SchemaGen to implement arbitrary complex logic, depending on the need of the dataset and model, e.g. to perform features engineering.

-Note that the logic within this component cannot be eagerly exectued as it will be turned into a graph that will be prepanded to the model.
-This means that we will be doing same feature engineering with same code during both training and production which elimanates the training-serving skew.
+Note that the logic within this component cannot be eagerly executed as it will be turned into a graph that will be prepended to the model.
+This means that we will be doing the same feature engineering with the same code during both training and production which eliminates the training-serving skew.

 ```python
 transform = Transform(